Avast Mobile Security: FAQs

 How can I stop App Locking from repeatedly asking for a PIN?

-Ensure that your Permanent notification is enabled.
+Ensure that Permanent notification is enabled.
 If it is disabled, Android may cause issues with App Locking or kill the Avast Mobile Security process.
+Alternatively, you can use Avast App Locker, an advanced standalone version of App Locking available in the Google Play Store.

 What can I do if I forgot my PIN and cannot access the app I locked?